What is Kyol Che?

-Andrzej Stec, Ji Do Poep Sa Nim received a Masters of Architecture at the Gdansk Polytechnic University in his native Poland.
-He met the late Zen Master Seung Sahn at a dharma talk at his university and began practicing Zen in 1981.
+Andrzej Stec JDPSN began practicing Zen in 1981 in his native Poland.
 Thereafter, he became a Zen monk in Korea where he trained for thirteen years.
 He received inka (permission to teach) from Zen Master Seung Sahn in 1998 and has been teaching in Europe, Asia and the United States ever since.
-He also served as abbot of the Kwan Um School of Poland and at several Zen centers worldwide.
 He lives in Korea and is the guiding teacher of the Kwan Um Seoul Zen Group and the Kwan Um Daejeon Zen Group.

 Jason Quinn JDPSN

-Jason Quinn JDPSN grew up in California and began practicing in 1997 with the Kwan Um School of Zen in Seattle.
-He resided at the Providence Zen Center for ten years where he held various staff positions, including Abbot.
-He trained as a monk for nine years, during which time he sat many long summer and winter Kyol Che retreats, and participated in retreats around the world.
-He now lives in Santa Clara, CA with his wife, son, and daughter.
-Jason received inka in 2015 and is a teacher and Vice Abbot at the Empty Gate Zen Center in Berkeley, CA and leads the Empty Gate Zen Center group in Santa Clara.
-He is also a teacher for Kwan Um School of Zen Online Sangha and travels leading retreats throughout the US.
-Jason is the author of the book, No-Nonsense Zen for Beginners.
+Jason Quinn JDPSN began practicing in 1997 in Seattle, and trained as a monk at the Providence Zen Center for nine years, where he held various staff positions, including Abbot.
+He now lives in Santa Clara, CA with his family.
+Jason received inka in 2015 and is a teacher and Vice Abbot at the Empty Gate Zen Center in Berkeley, CA and a teacher for Kwan Um Zen Online.

-Kathy Park JDPSN began practicing Zen in 1999 in Paris and has trained in a number of capacities at Zen centers including Cambridge Zen Center and Providence Zen Center in the U.S., Su Bong Zen Monastery in Hong Kong and at Musangsa in Korea, where she participated in several 90-day kyol che retreats.
-She received inka (permission to teach) from Zen master Dae Bong at Musangsa in Korea in 2016, and currently teaches at Musangsa, and Seoul and Daejeon Zen groups in Korea.
-Additionally, she is the coordinator for the International Initative for the Kwan Um School of Zen, bringing online Zen teaching and support to practitioners worldwide.
+Kathy Park JDPSN began practicing Zen in 1999 in Paris and has trained in a number of capacities at Zen centers around the world, where she participated in several 90-day kyol che retreats.
+She received inka in 2016, and is the co-guiding teacher for Zenseoul and Daejeon Zen groups in Korea.
+She is also a co-guiding teacher and coordinator of Kwan Um Zen Online, bringing online Zen teaching and support to practitioners worldwide.